leenabhandari/meme-emotion/README.md

 1. Finally, open MEME - generator notebook.
 2. Run step 3 to fetch lates news articles.
 Here, you can change country(in,us,etc.) and category(antertainment,business,etc.).
 3. Finally getMeme() function generates the memes.
 It uses the helper function generateResult() to combine prediction and video clips.

+*Note - Here are some challenges faced - Youtube downloader gave "Video not found" error.
+Video to Audio API, could not access file path.
+ASR API worked successfully but the result accuracy was not sufficient for models.
+Manual intervention and hardcoding was done here.
+The news API response required cleaning and yet the content was insufficient for accurate training.
+Adding text on video would go out of frame.
+Overally accuracy was hampered due to insufficient training.*